Buddhism and abortion: Northern Buddhism

-Abortion is generally regarded very negatively among ethnic Tibetan Buddhists.
+Abortion is generally regarded extremely negatively among ethnic Tibetan Buddhists.
 Prior to the emergence of the Tibetan diaspora in the 1950s, Tibetans do not seem to have been familiar with abortion for reasons of medical necessity, and, facing little population pressure, saw little reason to engage in what they saw as the destruction of innocent life.
 Though no systematic information is available, abortion appears to be very rare among exiled Tibetans living in areas where abortion is legal.
 Tibetan Buddhists believe that a person who has had an abortion should be treated compassionately, and guided to atone for the negative act through appropriate good deeds and religious practices; these acts are aimed at improving the karmic outcome for both the mother and the aborted fetus, but authorities warn that they will not be effective if one has undertaken an abortion while planning to 'negate' it by atoning for it later.
 The Dalai Lama has said that abortion is "negative," but there are exceptions.
 He said, "I think abortion should be approved or disapproved according to each circumstance."